PennyLaneAI/pennylane-qiskit/doc/devices/basicaer.rst

 The BasicAer device
 ===================

-While the device ``'qiskit.aer'`` is the standard go-to simulator that is provided along the Qiskit main package installation, there exists a natively included python simulator that is slower but will work usually without the need to check out other dependencies (gcc, blas and so on) which can be used through the device ``'qiskit.basicaer'``:
+While the ``'qiskit.aer'`` device is the standard go-to simulator that is provided along the Qiskit main package installation, there exists a natively included python simulator that is slower but will work usually without the need to check out other dependencies (gcc, blas and so on).
+This simulator can be used through the device ``'qiskit.basicaer'``:

 .. code-block:: python